 Fluticasone nasal spray is used to treat sneezing, itchy or runny nose, or other symptoms caused by hay fever.
 This is a steroid medicine.

-fluticasone furoate is available only with your doctor's prescription.
+fluticasone furoate is available both over-the-counter (OTC) and with your doctor's prescription.

 Before Using fluticasone furoate

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For fluticasone furoate, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to fluticasone furoate or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of fluticasone nasal spray in children.
 However, safety and efficacy of Veramyst® nasal spray have not been established in children younger than 2 years of age, and fluticasone propionate nasal spray in children younger than 4 years of age.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of fluticasone nasal spray in the elderly.
 However, elderly patients are more likely to have age-related liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving fluticasone nasal spray.

 |All Trimesters||C||Animal studies have shown an adverse effect and there are no adequate studies in pregnant women OR no animal studies have been conducted and there are no adequate studies in pregnant women.|